-Its new Hovr smart running shoes still tracks your runs and sends the stats to your smartphone.
+Its new Hovr smart running shoes still track your runs and send the stats to your smartphone.
 Under Armour now boasts a bigger line-up with styles to suit a much wider range of runners.
 Theyâre smarter too, offering new running form metrics and helpful post-run coaching advice.

 Essential reading: Best GPS running watches to buy